juliangut/slim-doctrine/README.md

 `connection` configuration is mandatory either as an array or as a proper Doctrine DBAL Connection

-One of `annotation_paths`, `xml_paths` or `yaml_paths` is needed by Doctrine to include a Metadata Driver
+One of `annotation_paths`, `xml_paths` or `yaml_paths` is mandatory as it's needed by Doctrine to include a Metadata Driver

-Doctrine is being configured ready for production and not for development, this mainly meens proxies won't be automatically generated and, in case non `cache_driver` was provided, Doctrine will use an auto-generated cache driver in the following order depending on availability: `ApcCache`, `XcacheCache`, `MemcacheCache`, `RedisCache`, and finally fall back to `ArrayCache`
+Doctrine is being configured **ready for production** and not for development, this mainly means proxies won't be automatically generated and, in case no `cache_driver` was provided, Doctrine will use an auto-generated cache driver in the following order depending on availability: `ApcCache`, `XcacheCache`, `MemcacheCache`, `RedisCache`, and finally fall back to `ArrayCache`

 ## Contributing